Team

 Dr. Adetola Adesida

 Dr Adetola Adesida is a Professor and Divisional Director of Orthopaedic Basic Science Research in the Department of Surgery at the University of Alberta, Canada.
 He leads biologists, clinicians, and engineers interested in musculoskeletal and maxillofacial cartilage tissue engineering and regenerative medicine research.
 His research is supported by major competitive awards from the Canadian Institutes of Health Research, Natural Sciences and Engineering Research Council of Canada, the Canadian Foundation of Innovation, University of Alberta Hospital Foundation, and the Alberta Cancer Foundation.
 He completed his doctoral studies at the School of Pharmacy, University of Manchester (UK), and post-doctoral training at the Wellcome Trust Centre for Cell-Matrix Research in the University of Manchester and Harvard Medical School.
 He is a recipient of fellowship awards from Harvard Medical School and the Marie Curie fellowship program of the European Commission, which he exercised at the University Hospital of Basel, Switzerland.
 He is a recipient of the Collaborative Exchange Prize of the Orthopaedic Research Society.
 He is a Fellow of the Royal Society of Biology and a member of the College of Reviewers of the Canadian Institutes of Health Research.
-He serves on the editorial board of Nature Scientific Reports.
-He holds several patents and has published over 70 peer-reviewed papers in cartilage tissue engineering and regenerative medicine.
+He serves on the editorial board of Nature Scientific Reports and holds associate editor positions with both the Journal of Orthopaedic Research and Frontiers in Biomaterials Science.
+In addition, he holds several patents and has authored over 100 peer-reviewed publications in the fields of cartilage tissue engineering and regenerative medicine.

 Aillette Mulet Sierra